 Ontology [...] is not a matter of abstract philosophy; it is what we take to be real, and so in security policy it is the basis of what we believe needs to be protected.
 This in turn impacts directly on such important issues as what we consider to be relevant knowledge, what the chief struggles are deemed to be, and how we might act.
 This is why the debate over understandings of 'security' is so important and why ontology must be turned into one of the battlefields in the study of international relations.'
-(2007: 187)[emphasis added]
+60

-In this, we can see the clear distinctions between emancipatory theory and securitisation theory.
-Unlike proponents of emancipatory theory, the securitisation analyst is not interested in making normative prescriptions for what ought to be a security issue, but in what is securitised, in who securitises, by what means and to what effect.
-Informed by the functional distinction between the security analyst and the securitising actor they do not choose the referent object (or for that matter sectors) of security as a result of their normative preference.
-Instead it is a reflection of that which they identify as occurring in practice (See, Eriksson 1999: 311-30; Wæver 1999: 334-40; Floyd 2007: 41).
-In other words, if the state features heavily in their analysis it is neither a sign of elitism, nor is it a personal preference on the part of the security analysts; rather it is a description of the way the world is (Buzan and Wæver 2003: 71).
+What Booth fails to see here, however, is that the 'battlefield' he sketches out is not primarily one of ontology; rather it is one of epistemology.
+Unlike proponents of emancipatory theory, the securitization analyst is not interested in making normative prescriptions for what ought to be a security issue, but in what is securitized, in who securitizes, by what means and to what effect.
+Informed by the functional distinction between the security analyst and the securitizing actor they do not choose the referent object (or for that matter sectors) of security as a result of their normative preference.
+Instead it is a reflection of that which they identify as occurring in practice.
+61 In other words, if the state features heavily in their analysis it is neither a sign of elitism, nor is it a personal preference on the part of the security analysts; rather it is a description of the way the world is.
+62

-Insecuritisation Theory
+Insecuritization Theory

-Proponents of insecuritisation theory aim to unravel existing security / political dynamics responsible for the insecuritisation of the 'other'.
-As shown above, their definition of security as insecuritisation is derived from Foucault's concept of governmentality, while they aim to shed light on the insecuritisation process by employing a 'Foucauldian lens' of analysis.
-In other words, insecuritisation analysis is informed by a simple, as well as infallible10, circular logic, one whereby the method allows for only one conclusion, which in turn confirms the method and so on.
-Indeed, Bigo considers his own work an 'extension of Michel Foucault's work' (2002: 81).11 This is crucial to an understanding of the philosophy of insecuritisation theory and, in this context, it is important to take a position on the debate over Foucault's propensity to overstate the facts in order to create a desired impression (Macey 1993: 112; Walzer 1986: 53).
-A case in point is his vivid account of the so-called 'ship of fools' whereby the mad were deported to sea, central to his argument in Madness and Civilisation.
-In Foucault's words:
+Proponents of insecuritization theory aim to unravel existing security / political dynamics responsible for the insecuritization of the 'other'.
+As shown above, their definition of security as insecuritization is derived from Foucault's concept of governmentality, while they aim to shed light on the insecuritization process by employing a 'Foucauldian lens' of analysis.
+In other words, insecuritization analysis is informed by a circular logic, one whereby the method allows for only one conclusion, which in turn confirms the method and so on.
+Indeed, Bigo considers his own work an 'extension of Michel Foucault's work'.
+63 This is crucial to an understanding of the philosophy of insecuritization theory and, in this context, it is important to take a position on the debate over Foucault's propensity to overstate the facts in order to create a desired impression.
+64